vivek075/Concepts/JavaBasics.md

 Flexibility and Consistency: Placing these methods in the Object class provides flexibility and maintains consistency with the concept of intrinsic locks and monitors.

+**Important Point:**

+We call wait (), notify () or notifyAll method in Java from synchronized method or synchronized block in Java to avoid:

+1) IllegalMonitorStateException in Java which will occur if we don't call wait (), notify () or notifyAll () method from synchronized context.

+2) Any potential race condition between wait and notify method in Java.

 ---
 # Why String is immutable in java